 In today’s post I’m not going to get into all the little sentences teachers use to memorize key signatures.
 I know there are Fat Cats, and Father Charles.
 I could go on and on, and I have in the past.
 But I want to avoid key signature wars! 🤗

 Instead, I want to share with you a quick little worksheet I recently made where students fill in one missing chromatic sign in each measure.
 I would also like to point out that there is a two page set called Simple Sharps and Fearless Flats that my students say is very helpful.
-And, if that isn’t enough, I have two really fast key signature games.

 So if you are a teacher who always teaches key signatures, I hope you find my new worksheet helpful!
 If you’re looking for some seasonal music theory worksheets, check out the store for an ALL NEW set of cute music theory pages you can use for Halloween!